Altai-man/ASN-BER/README.md

 #### Tagging schema

-For now, encoding is done as if `DEFINITIONS IMPLICIT TAGS` is applied for an outermost type (i.e. "module").
+For now, encoding is done as if `DEFINITIONS IMPLICIT TAGS` is applied for an outermost ASN.1 unit (i.e. "module").
-Setting of other schemes is expected to be able to work via named argument passed to `serialize`|`parse` methods.
+Setting of other schemes is expected to be able to work via named argument passed to `serialize`|`parse` methods, yet this is not yet implemented.

 #### Mapping from ASN.1 type to ASN::BER format